Alabama inmate asking federal appeals court to block first-ever execution by nitrogen gas

 “Smith admits that breathing 100% nitrogen gas would result in … death.
 And the experts agree that nitrogen hypoxia is painless because it causes unconsciousness in seconds,” the state argued.

-Lethal injection is the most commonly used execution method in the United States, but as the drugs have become more difficult to obtain, states have looked to alternate methods.
-If Smith's execution by nitrogen hypoxia is carried out, it will be the first new execution method used in the United States since lethal injection was first used in 1982.

 U.S. District Judge R. Austin Huffaker rejected Smith's bid for an injunction to stop the execution earlier this month.
-Huffaker acknowledged that execution by nitrogen hypoxia is a new method but noted that lethal injection — now the most common execution method in the country — was also new once.
+Huffaker acknowledged that execution by nitrogen hypoxia is a new method but noted that lethal injection was also new once.

 Smith was one of two men convicted of the 1988 murder-for-hire of a preacher's wife.
 Prosecutors said Smith and the other man were each paid $1,000 to kill Elizabeth Sennett on behalf of her husband, who was deeply in debt and wanted to collect insurance.
 John Forrest Parker, the other man convicted in the case, was executed by lethal injection in 2010.
 Sennett's husband killed himself when the murder investigation focused on him as a suspect, according to court documents.